DiamondLightSource/Savu/README.rst

 :Version: 0.1
 :Authors: Mark Basham - *Diamond Light Source*

+This documentation in full is available at https://savu.readthedocs.org/en/latest/

 Savu pythons are known for their small size, good temperament, easy feeding habits and tolerance for a wide range of temperatures.
 [1]_
 The Savu Tomography reconstruction pipeline project aims to mimic these behaviours being a small package, which is easy to use and reliable, chomps its way through vast amounts of data, and finally is portable to a wide range of systems.